IntuitiveHarmony/HarmonyHero/readme.md

 ## Overview

 This Arduino project demonstrates how to interface with multiple buttons using Multiplexer (MUX) modules.
 The code reads button presses and releases from a matrix of buttons connected through MUX modules.
-The ultimate goal is to create a MIDI controller by hacking a Guitar Hero controller into a MIDI controller.
+The ultimate goal is to create a MIDI controller by hacking into a Guitar Hero controller.

 ## Hardware